InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

 For purposes of this documentation, the following terms have the following definitions:

-* "**_CMP_**"* *means a company that can read the vendors chosen by a website operator and the consent status of an end user (either service specific (through a first-party cookie) or global (through a third-party cookie).
+* "**_CMP_**" means a company that can read the vendors chosen by a website operator and the consent status of an end user (either service specific (through a first-party cookie) or global (through a third-party cookie).
 A CMP is not synonymous with a company that surfaces the user interface to a user (although it can be the same).

 * "**_Purposes_**" mean the purposes for which a Controller enabled by a website operator is using personal data collected from (or received by a third party) about an end user.

 * "**_Daisybit_**" means information compressed into a binary value and passed throughout the online advertising ecosystem through the OpenRTB specification.

-* "**_Vendor_**" means a third party that a website operator is using in connection with surfacing content to its end users that either (1) accesses an end user?s device or browser; and/or (2) collects or receives personal data about the website operator?s end users.
+* "**_Vendor_**" means a third party that a website operator is using in connection with surfacing content to its end users that either (1) accesses an end user's device or browser; and/or (2) collects or receives personal data about the website operator's end users.
 As such, a vendor need not be a Controller.

 ## License <a name="License"></a>